micans/apparix/README.md

 was that the set of cd-related command is tiny; basically `bm` and `to`.
-Having bookmarks for directories is useful for other commands as well, such as distant listing, finding and editing, plus convenience queries such as the age old questions: Am I a Bookmark (`amibm`) and Am I or Is Any of My Parents a Bookmark (`ayup`)?
+Having bookmarks for directories is useful for other commands as well, such as distant listing, finding and editing, plus convenience queries such as the age old questions: Am I a Bookmark? (`amibm`) Am I or Is Any of My Parents a Bookmark? (`above`), and Am I or is Any of My Children a Bookmark? (`below`).
-Below is the output of the apparix `ahoy` helper function:
+The following table is the output of the apparix `ahoy` helper function:

 ```